ArturoTarinVillaescusa/kafka-streams-examples/README_DSL.md

 >```
 > $ mvn -DskipTests=true -Dcheckstyle.skip clean package
 >```
-> You can now run the application examples as follows:

-Next, run or debug the tests from IntelliJ (or Eclipse)
+> Next, run or debug the tests from IntelliJ (or Eclipse)

 <a name="stateless-transformations"/>